Scroll through the timeline below to find out more about the history and progress of the understanding of Duchenne muscular dystrophy (DMD).

 The signs and symptoms of Duchenne muscular dystrophy

-The Gowers’ sign, a maneuver used to rise from a supine position in which a child uses their upper arms, pushing on their legs to compensate for weak pelvic muscles, is also a common early sign of the disease that can be detected.33,34
+Gowers’ sign, a maneuver used to rise from a supine position in which a child uses their upper arms, pushing on their legs to compensate for weak pelvic muscles, is also a common early sign.11

 Determining a Duchenne muscular dystrophy diagnosis

-Elevated CK levels reflect muscle damage and are a sign of certain neuromuscular disorders.39–41 A CK test should be ordered if:
+Elevated CK levels reflect muscle damage and are a sign of certain neuromuscular disorders.1,2 A CK test should be ordered if the patient has:1,2

-- Positive family history with suspicion of abnormal muscle function1,28
+- A positive family history of DMD with suspicion of abnormal muscle function

-- Developmental delay, such as difficulty rising to stand or not walking well by 16–18 months1,28
+- Developmental delay, such as difficulty rising to stand or not walking well by 16–18 months

 Genetic testing can confirm DMD